tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Epic Feat

 Once per day, you can reroll a recharge roll for a magic armor power.

+### Javelineer

+Your thrown weapon attacks use Strength instead of Dexterity for both the attack bonus and damage.

+#### Adventurer Feat

+You can draw a weapon as a free action after making a thrown attack.
+(It doesn’t need to be another thrown weapon.)

+#### Champion Feat

+Missed thrown attacks deal damage equal to your level.

+#### Epic Feat

+You have access to a heavy pilum, a weighted spear that does 1d8 damage.
+It otherwise behaves like a javelin and counts as a light or simple weapon.

+### Lock & Load

+You can reload a heavy crossbow as a quick action instead of a move action.

+When you spend a quick action to reload a crossbow of any type, you gain a +2 bonus to critical threat range on your next attack with it this turn.

+#### Adventurer Feat

+You can trigger flexible melee attack maneuvers when making a fighter ranged attack with a crossbow.

+#### Champion Feat

+Reloading any crossbow is now a free action.
+You still get the +2 crit range bonus.

+#### Epic Feat

+Once per battle, you can use a move action to gain advantage on your next attack roll with a crossbow.

 ### Power Attack